paduvi/blog.dogy.io/cmhvihred000702jv3ztgb84n.md

 | 15 | 120 | 2<sup>120</sup> | 3.762×10⁻¹⁹ |
 | 16 | 128 | 2<sup>128</sup> | 1.469×10⁻²¹ |

 As we can see, with a salt **≥ 12 bytes (96 bits)**, the probability of a collision becomes extremely small (10⁻¹² and below), making it practically impossible in a real-world scenario.
-However, in security research and implementation, we must also consider execution factors and other attack vectors for a holistic security assessment—topics that extend beyond the scope of this article.
+However, in security research and implementation, we must also consider execution factors and other attack vectors for a holistic security assessment - topics that extend beyond the scope of this article.

 ---